 9. Meeting abstract or poster presentation.

 These are presentations made at meetings/conventions of a scientific society.
-There are hundreds done every year, and preliminary research is presented in poster sessions or formal presentations.
-Usually, there are a lot of question and answers, that of course doesn’t show up in a link to the abstract or poster, that can help explain data.
+There are thousands done every year, and preliminary research is presented in poster sessions or formal presentations.
+Usually, there are a lot of question and answers during the presentation, that, of course, doesn’t show up in a link to the abstract or poster, that may help explain data.
 Moreover, these types of presentations vary from nearly ready for publication to pure speculation.

 They are generally not peer-reviewed, that is, the system where scientific peers (usually well-known experts in the field) review the article for scientific accuracy and quality.
 They are not published formally in any journal.
 And they often do not contain enough explanation of methods, data, analysis, and other issues to evaluate properly.